 Feeding Your Kingsnake

-Kingsnakes are carnivores, which means that they must eat whole animals in order to get the nutrition their bodies need.
+Kingsnakes are carnivores, which means that they need a diet of whole animal prey to get the nutrition that their bodies need.

-Once your kingsnake is ready for handling, take it slow at first.
+Once your kingsnake is ready for handling, take it slow at first — just like any relationship.
 Start with brief handling sessions (no longer than 5 minutes), and don’t return the snake until it is calm.
-This teaches your pet how to behave during handling by using basic positive reinforcement.
-Once this has been accomplished, you can work up to 10 minutes, and then gradually up to no more than half an hour.
+This teaches your pet how to behave during handling by using rudimentary positive reinforcement.
+Once this has been accomplished, you can work up to longer sessions.
+Handling should occur at least weekly, but no more than once daily.

 Care information courtesy of ReptiFiles.

 Don't let it loose!
 Remember - it is NEVER okay to release animals.
 Many pets released into the wild are unable to survive.
 If your pet does survive, it can become an invasive species that can be harmful to native wildlife, the environment, and the economy.
 If you are no longer able to care for your pet, you can reach out to friends, retirement communities, local shelters, or visit https://www.dontletitloose.com/rehoming-a-pet/ to find a rehoming partner near you.

 Your Healthy Snake